 You are considered to be 'actively at work' if you are performing all the usual and customary duties of the job with the College for the scheduled number of hours.
-This includes non-working days and paid vacation if you were 'actively at work' on the last scheduled working day.

 Appropriate Treatment

 Appropriate treatment is defined as any treatment that is performed and prescribed by a doctor or, when Sun Life believes it is necessary, by a medical specialist.
 It must be the usual and reasonable treatment for the condition and must be provided as frequently as is usually required by the condition.
 It must not be limited solely to examinations or testing.